Skip to main content

 Here’s an example of a strong response:

 “Last summer, for the first time in many years, I visited my great-aunt in Puerto Rico.
 But my initial joy to see her soured when, my very first night, the conversation turned to abortion.
-She was pro-life, because of her belief as a Catholic that life begins at conception.
+She was pro-life because of her belief, as a Catholic, that life begins at conception.
 Shocked, I told her about a girl on my lacrosse team, who, if we lived in a state where abortion is illegal, would have had to turn down the spot she had earned on Northwestern’s team, one of the best in the country, to raise her child.

-Unexpectedly, my aunt replied “Why?
+Unexpectedly, my aunt replied, “Why?
 Wouldn’t her neighbors and family have helped?”
 She then described a woman in her neighborhood who had lost her job, and how the community pitched in to feed and watch her daughter while she searched for another.

 My aunt was genuinely pro-life: she had none of the hypocrisy that angered me about the broader movement.
-In Puerto Rican culture, the network of people who raise even planned children is much bigger, so women without access to an abortion would not be alone.
-While my own position was also based on a belief in bodily autonomy, I respected my aunt’s stance—I had been mistaken to assume she wouldn’t empathize with my friend.
+In Puerto Rican culture, the network of people who raise even unplanned children is much bigger, so women without access to an abortion would not be alone.
+While my position was also based on a belief in bodily autonomy, I respected my aunt’s stance—I had been mistaken to assume she wouldn’t empathize with my friend.

-As I fell asleep, I promised myself that, moving forward, I would view those who disagreed with me as individuals, with their own reasons for holding their beliefs, rather than automatically associating them with bigger societal trends.”
+As I fell asleep, I promised myself that, moving forward, I would view those who disagreed with me as individuals, with their reasons for holding their beliefs, rather than automatically associating them with bigger societal trends.”

 In this response, the writer covers the “nuts and bolts” of the initial disagreement—the classic abortion debate—quickly in the first paragraph, then pivots to highlighting the learning moment of this discussion: her starting a dialogue about her friend who had an abortion, and the common ground she unexpectedly found with her great-aunt as a result, around the importance of mothers being supported as they raise their children.